 - Château des Jacobins is a destination unto itself.
-This four-star hotel in the heart of the old town was originally built for a count in the 19th century, and the castle remains divinely appointed today.
-The rooms are among the finest in this region of France.
+This four-star hotel in the heart of the old town was originally built for a count in the 19th century, and the castle remains beautifully furnished today and it's acknowledged that the rooms are among the finest in this region of France.

 - Château de Lassalle has 17 inviting and comfortably elegant rooms.
 The common areas continue that theme, including a warm billiards and game room.
 The hotel’s restaurant is its best allure of all, featuring premium examples of regional cuisine.